 Thanks for reading my review.
 Thank you even more if you read everything I wrote and not just skim through it.
 Yes, I consider them two different situations.
 You know it's true. :)

-Please hit 'like' if you like this review.
+Please hit the 'helpful'' if you find this review helpful.

-Even if you didn't like my review, I appreciate checking it out.
+Even if you didn't find it helpful, I appreciate you checking it out.

 To love ru darkness or we can called TLR darkness, is focussing on Momo (Lala's sister) and Mae (Yami's sister) story.
 As for Mae, she is the new character that just appears in this season.
 Anyway, this anime has two main story, for the first one is Momo obssession to make a harem plan for Rito, since she thinks with the harem plan Rito can make all the girl happy, and for the second was about Mae and Yami (i am not gonna spoil it).
 So, what makes this season differences between those two previous season?
 First it was the story itself, So this series FINALLY have a story?
 YES IT IS! we have a main goal and know what this story about, and it obviously different with other season, like Motto To love ru, until i had finished Motto, i still dont know what the story about and it really like Shinyraku Ika Musume which have 3 different stories in each episode (I love Ika musume), but honestly it didnt fits well for a series like To love ru.